 This refers to land that is located within 20 metres of a Melbourne Water utility asset or waterway.

-Is my land flood prone or designated?
+Is your land flood prone or designated?

-To find out if your land is flood prone or if there are any designated land or designated works (water utility assets) that restrict development, you can request a property information certificate from Council.
+To find out if your land is flood prone, or if there are any designated land or designated works (water utility assets) that restrict development, you can request a property information certificate from Council.

 How to apply